davmixcool/customgpt/README.md

 ```

-Next we create a document source to train customGPT with our data
+Next we train customGPT with our data.

 ```javascript